 Users of powerfully addictive drugs like heroin often describe their addiction like they are chasing their first time using.
 But it’s never quite as good.
 Even after addicts go into recovery, they may remember the experience of getting high as incredibly positive, despite negative consequences.
 That feeling can trigger strong cravings that risk relapse.

 A 2015 study looked at the potential for EMDR in addiction treatment and determined that it could help in making memories of addictive behavior less powerful and vivid.
 By reducing cravings, EMDR can help people in recovery avoid relapse.

 However, traditional addiction treatment like medical detox, cognitive behavioral therapy, and 12-step programs are still the leading options when it comes to evidence-based treatment.
-If you or a loved one is in need of addiction treatment and would like to know more about your options, call the Palm Beach Institute at 855-960-5456 today.
+If you or a loved one is in need of addiction treatment and would like to know more about your options, call the Palm Beach Institute at 855-534-3574 or contact us online today.
 It could be your first step towards lifelong recovery.

 Leave a Comment